ajay-dhangar/algo/src/pages/challenges/challenge2sol.md

-# Data Structures Quiz Solutions and Explanations
+# Data Structures Challenge 2 Solutions

 ## Question 1
 **Which of the following is not a linear data structure?**